usedcarsni/programming-test-pricing/README.md

 ### Overview

 Our website allows car owners to privately list one-off adverts for a car that they are selling.
 Adverts are charged depending on a number of conditions.
 We require a small PHP (micro)service to calculate the cost of privately listing a vehicle on the website for sale.
+You can assume it is part of a REST API.
 Note that a listing expires after 2 weeks.

 ### How the system should work